 The first page of any web site is the most significant page.
 That’s number one, and search engines normally run through it.
-And yet, many people use their home page for a pretty picture or fancy artwork.
+But what a lot of people seem to forget sometimes people don’t land on your home page… And yet, many people use their home page for a pretty picture or fancy artwork.
 I’ve seen pages that were blank except for a sign that said “Enter.”
 Yes… yes… I can see search engines ranking that page for… nothing.
 Because there’s nothing on it.

 There’s a reason why, when you look at your analytics, that the home page almost always brings in the most traffic.
 Because that’s where most people first come in contact with your site.
 This is an absolute prime piece of website real estate, and you can’t afford to take it lightly.
-Avoid splash pages if at all possible.
+If you want the number one SEO mistake a lot of clients seem to engage in, the splash pages, avoid those if at all possible!